tobhec/mip_map/README.md

 of the design and structure of the map goes to Eurostat.

 The CSV is automatically loaded by a python script, which retrieves the latest data on the 13 MIP Scoreboard indicators as published by Eurostat.

+To host the map, run "python -m http.server 8000" while in the mip_map directory.
+Then open the folder through your localhost.